Zambia : President Hichilema commends DRC peace and stability

 Mr Hichilema, who is also Chair of the Southern African Development Community (SADC) organ on politics, defence and security cooperation, commended the opposition parties in DRC for conducting themselves in a peaceful manner.

-The President observed that Zambia and DRC shares the longest border and that peace and stability in the two countries is of paramount importance for the two countries to foster economic development.
+ZANIS reports that the President observed that Zambia and DRC share the longest border and that peace and stability in the two countries is of paramount importance for the two countries to foster economic development.

-He said this when he received a brief report from the SADC Electoral Observation Mission (SEOM) head, Enock Kavindele on the status of the just ended general elections in DRC at State House today.

-Mr Hichilema, further praised the opposition in DRC for seeking recourse from the courts during and after the elections, describing the move as progressive in upholding peace and stability.

 The President has since thanked the SADC electoral observation mission team headed by former President Enock Kavindele for accepting to undertake the mission to DRC.